 Minor concerns: cataracts, allergies

-Occasionally seen: heart issues, epilepsy
+Occasionally seen: heart disease, epilepsy

 Suggested tests: hip, elbow, eye, heart